 We’ve been working with, building, and evangelizing message queues for the last year, and it’s no secret that we think they’re awesome.
 We believe message queues are a vital component to any architecture or application, which is why we've put so much work into IronMQ.
 As you consider these 10 reasons, look into the ways we can help you tie your distributed systems together with more speed than any other solution.

-1) Decoupling It’s extremely difficult to predict, at the start of a project, what the future needs of the project will be.
-By introducing a layer in between processes, message queues create an implicit, data-based interface that both processes implement.
+At the start of a project, it’s extremely difficult to predict what the future needs of the project will be.
+By introducing a layer between processes, message queues create an implicit, data-based interface that both processes implement.
 This allows you to extend and modify these processes independently, by simply ensuring they adhere to the same interface requirements.

-2) Redundancy Sometimes processes fail when processing data.
+Sometimes processes fail when processing data.
 Unless that data is persisted, it’s lost forever.
 Queues mitigate this by persisting data until it has been fully processed.
-The put-get-delete paradigm, which many message queues use, requires a process to explicitly indicate that it has finished processing a message before the message is removed from the queue, ensuring your data is kept safe until you’re done with it.
+The put-get-delete paradigm, which many message queues use, requires a process to indicate explicitly that it has finished processing a message before removing it from the queue, ensuring your data is kept safe until you’re done with it.

-3) Scalability Because message queues decouple your processes, it’s easy to scale up the rate with which messages are added to the queue or processed; simply add another process.
-No code needs to be changed, no configurations need to be tweaked.
+Because message queues decouple your processes, it’s easy to scale up the rate at which messages are added to the queue or processed; simply add another process.
+No need to change code; no need to tweak configurations.
 Scaling is as simple as adding more power.

-4) Elasticity & Spikability When your application hits the front page of Hacker News, you’re going to see unusual levels of traffic.
-Your application needs to be able to keep functioning with this increased load, but the traffic is anomaly, not the standard; it’s wasteful to have enough resources on standby to handle these spikes.
+When your application hits the front page of Hacker News, you’re going to see unusual levels of traffic.
+Your application needs to keep functioning with this increased load, but the traffic is an anomaly, not the standard; it’s wasteful to have enough resources on standby to handle these spikes.
 Message queues will allow beleaguered components to struggle through the increased load, instead of getting overloaded with requests and failing completely.
-Check out our Spikability blog post for more information about this.
+Check out our spikability blog post for more information about this.

 In a lot of situations, the order with which data is processed is important.
 Message queues are inherently ordered, and capable of providing guarantees that data will be processed in a specific order.
 IronMQ guarantees that messages will be processed using FIFO (first in, first out), so the order in which messages are placed on a queue is the order in which they’ll be retrieved from it.

-8) Buffering In any non-trivial system, there are going to be components that require different processing times.
+In any non-trivial system, there are going to be components that require different processing times.
 For example, it takes less time to upload an image than it does to apply a filter to it.
 Message queues help these tasks operate at peak efficiency by offering a buffer layer — the process writing to the queue can write as fast as it’s able to, instead of being constrained by the readiness of the process reading from the queue.
-This buffer helps control and optimize the speed with which data flows through your system.
+This buffer helps control and optimize the speed at which data flows through your system.

 UPDATE: We posted a related article recently on the uses of a worker system titled Top 10 Uses of IronWorker (although the uses can apply to any worker system/task queue).
 They often work in concert with message queues and are used for background processing, schedule jobs, event processing, as a mobile compute cloud, and for many other uses.